wp-plugins/woocommerce-product-sort-and-display/readme.txt

 == Changelog ==

+= 1.0.2 - 2013/11/28 =
+* Feature - Upgraded the plugin to the newly developed a3rev admin Framework with app style interface.
+* Feature - Admin panel Conditional logic and intuitive triggers.
+When setting is ON corresponding settings appear, OFF and they donÕt show.
+* Tweak - Moved admin from WooCommerce settings tab onto the WooCommerce menu items under the menu name Sort and Display.
+* Tweak - Sort & Display menus item tabs, Settings | Endless Scroll | View All & Count
+* Tweak - Endless Scroll tab has 3 sub menu items, Shop Page Scroll | Category Page Scroll | Parent Cat & Tag Page Scroll
+* Tweak - View All & Count has 2 sub menu items, View All Products | Count Meta
+* Tweak - New admin UI features check boxes replaced by switches, some dropdowns replaced by sliders.
+* Tweak - Tested 100% compatible with WordPress 3.7.1
+* Tweak - Tested 100% compatible with WooCommerce 2.0.20
+* Fix - Fix - $args->slug depreciated in WordPress 3.7, replace with $request = unserialize( $args['body']['request'] ); $request->slug
+* Fix - Plugins admin script and style not loading in Firefox with SSL on admin.
+Stripped http// and https// protocols so browser will use the protocol that the page was loaded with.
+* Fix - Full WP_DEBUG and all uncaught exceptions, errors, notifications and warnings fixed.

 = 1.0.1 - 2013/09/03 =
-* Fixeds :
+* Tweak - Updated some prefixes to a3rev_ for compatibility with the a3revFramework.
+* Tweak - Tested for full compatibility with WordPress v3.6.0
-	* Replaced get_pagenum_link() function with add_query_arg() function.
+* Fix - Replaced get_pagenum_link() function with add_query_arg() function.
 Endless scroll not loading pages on sites with SSL redirects from https to http on shop and archive pages.
-	* Updated some prefixes to a3rev_ for compatibility with the a3revFramework.
-* Tweak :
-	* Tested for full compatibility with WordPress v3.6.0

 = 1.0.0 - 2013/07/23 =
 * First working release

 == Upgrade Notice ==

+= 1.0.2 =
+Upgrade your plugin now to the new a3rev plugin framework and intuitive app style admin interface plus 6 associated tweaks and 3 bug fixes and full compatibility with WP 3.7.1 and Woocommerce 2.0.20.

 = 1.0.1 =
 Upgrade now for a page load bug fix on sites the have SSL